What does it mean to

 with death as our ally?

-In this interactive class, we’ll explore ‘Death as an Ally’ as a window into new possibilities and what this means for how you live and how you love.
+In this recorded workshop, we’ll explore ‘Death as an Ally’ as a window into new possibilities and what this means for how you live and how you love.

 *Art by Robert King

 What's Included in the Course?

 Hear Niyati speak about what she learned from her ancestors about death as an ally and it’s relevance for our times